allen-woods/spl-template-repo/README.md

   --license-holder="Your Name"
 ```

-### Script Outline
+### 📖 Script Outline

-This script will automatically perform the following steps:
+This script automatically performs the following steps:

-1. Request the Apache-2.0 license as plaintext via `curl`.
+1. Request root of `licenses/license-templates` from `api.github.com` via `curl`.
-2. Parse the following data into the Apache-2.0 license:
-   - Your first name
-   - Your last name
-   - The current year via `date`
-3. Request the MIT license as plaintext via `curl`.
-4. Parse the same information from step 2 into the MIT license.
+   - Output `JSON` in multi-line format using `jq`.
+   - Iterate over field/value pairs using `awk`.
+   - Parse `templates` string value contained in the `path` field to locate `JSON` obect.
+   - Parse tree `https` address value contained in the `url` field.
+2. Request tree given by `http` address parsed in **1a**.
+   - Same as **1a**.
+   - Same as **1b**.
+   - Parse basename values of licenses contained in the `path` fields of their `JSON` objects.
+   - Parse blob `https` address values contained in the `url` fields of license `JSON` objects.
+   - Map each given basename to its corresponding `https` address.
+3. Iterate across mapped basenames until user requested license is found.
+4. Request blob given by corresponding `https` address.
+   - Same as **1a**.
+   - Same as **1b**.
+   - Parse and decode `base64` encoded string contained in the `content` field.
+   - Interpolate incoming arguments and `date` information into the decoded license body.
+   - Echo the license to a persisted file under a newly created `LICENSES` folder.
+5. Check for the presence of an `apache` and an `mit` license.
+   - Conditionally remove any pre-existing `README.md` file, if one is found.
-5. Trigger a replacement of this README file in favor of a new one containing the standard **License** clause.
+   - Conditionally generate a `README.md` file containing a dual-license **License** clause.
+6. Use the `gitignore` argument's value to request a file from `raw.githubusercontent.com`.
+   - Persist the gitignore file to the root path of the repo.
+7. Process the files with `git`.
+   - Add the created files (`git add`).
+   - Commit the files with message `Initializaed repo.`.
-6. Add, commit, and push generated files using the `--set-upstream` flag.
+   - Push the commit using the `--set-upstream` flag.
+   - Upstream automatically conforms to `init.defaultBranch`.

-### Next Steps
+### 👍 Next Steps

 From here, you can:

 - Delete `init_spl_repo.sh` from your local repo directory.
 - Add information relevant to your project above the **License** header in the README.

-## Advanced Installation
+## ⚡️ Advanced Installation

 GitHub provides `.gitignore` templates for many SPLs, but the `gh` CLI utility currently does not allow mixed use of both the `--gitignore` and `--template` flags.